mosfet1kg/ncloud/docs/compute/loginkey/loginkey-01.md

 # Compute : LoginKey
 ## `findLoginKeys`, action `getLoginKeyList`
-Get all of login keys you have enrolled.
+Get all of login keys you have registered.

 ### Arguments
  No Input Arguments